Irene Vanbrugh: Later years

-During the Battle of Britain in 1940 the Vanbrugh sisters carried out what Littlewood calls "a characteristic piece of war work" by giving, with Donald Wolfit, lunchtime performances of extracts from The Merry Wives of Windsor at the Strand Theatre.
+During the Battle of Britain in 1940 the Vanbrugh sisters carried out what Littlewood calls "a characteristic piece of war work" by giving, with Donald Wolfit, lunchtime performances at the Strand Theatre of extracts from The Merry Wives of Windsor and at the National Gallery.
 Throughout the war, Vanbrugh appeared in the West End and on tour in new plays, revivals of her earlier successes, and classics.
 Almost 50 years after her first appearance in a Wilde play, she played Lady Markby in An Ideal Husband in 1943–1944, giving a performance characterised by The Times as "comic perfection".

 Vanbrugh was working to the end of her life.
 In early November 1949 she appeared in Mary Bonaventure in its pre-London run but was taken ill before the West End opening and died on 30 November 1949, shortly before her 77th birthday.

 Honours and commemorations

 Vanbrugh was created a Dame Commander of the Order of the British Empire (DBE) in 1941.
 (Note: The official announcement in The London Gazette reads "Irene, Mrs Dion Boucicault (Miss Irene Vanbrugh).
 For services to the Stage".)
 After her death, the new theatre for the Royal Academy of Dramatic Art was named the Vanbrugh Theatre in honour of Vanbrugh and her sister.
 The theatre, located in Gower Street, London, was opened in 1954 by Queen Elizabeth the Queen Mother.
 (Note: The theatre has since been renamed the Jerwood Vanbrugh Theatre.)

 At a matinee marking RADA's golden jubilee in 1954, in the presence of Irene Vanbrugh's brother, Sir Kenneth Barnes, who was still the principal of the academy, Edith Evans read a poem by A. P. Herbert in which Vanbrugh was celebrated among the leading names of British theatre.
 Herbert wrote: